skilledwolf/LatticeQM.jl/README.md

 Note that the folders `extra/examples` and `extra/tutorial` are mounted as volumes.
 Hence, changes made to them in the container will apply also outside the container.

+## Quickstart with vs-code and docker (demo and development)

+Install [docker](https://www.docker.com), [vscode](https://code.visualstudio.com), as well as the plugin `Remote - container`.
+When you now open the git repository in vscode, it will suggest you to run the project in the container.

 ## Installation
 ```julia
 # with configured SSH key: